 For the purposes of treatment, there are only two stages of high-grade osteosarcoma.
 Patients without clinically detectable metastatic disease are considered to have localized osteosarcoma.
 Patients in whom it is possible to detect any site of metastasis at the time of initial presentation by routine clinical studies are considered to have metastatic osteosarcoma.

-For patients with confirmed osteosarcoma, in addition to plain x-rays of the primary site, pre-treatment staging studies should include MRI and/or computed tomography (CT) scan of the primary site.
-Additional pre-treatment staging studies should include bone scan, postero-anterior and lateral chest x-ray, and CT scan of the chest.
-PET using fluorine-18-fluorodeoxyglucose is an optional staging modality.
+For patients with confirmed osteosarcoma, in addition to plain x-rays of the primary site that include a single plane view of the entire affected extremity to assess for skip metastasis, pretreatment staging studies should include magnetic resonance imaging (MRI) and/or computed tomography (CT) scan of the primary site.
+Additional pretreatment staging studies should include bone scan, postero-anterior and lateral chest x-ray, and CT scan of the chest.
+Positron emission tomography (PET) using fluorine-18-fluorodeoxyglucose is an optional staging modality.